-The Company does not typically enter into, and does not currently have, any formal employment, change in control, severance or other similar agreements with any of the Executive Officers.
+The Company does not typically enter into, and does not currently have, any formal employment, change in control, severance or other similar agreements with any Executive Officer.
 The Company's stock option plans, however, provide that unvested options held by all employees will fully vest if a change of control (as defined in the plans) occurs or if options of an equivalent value are not provided in the event the Company is not the surviving entity of a merger or consolidation.
-Based on the difference between the closing stock price of the Company's Common Stock on April 29, 2011 and the option exercise prices on that date, the values of unvested options held by our Executive Officers were: Joseph G. Caporella - \$297,017; George R. Bracken - \$36,747; Dean A. McCoy - \$47,734; and Edward F. Knecht - \$44,348.
+Based on the difference between the closing stock price of the Company's Common Stock on April 28, 2012 and the option exercise prices on that date, the values of unvested options held by our Executive Officers were: Joseph G. Caporella - \$268,877; George R. Bracken - \$39,732; and Dean A. McCoy - \$44,574.

 The Company may also, from time to time, pay severance to an employee, including an Executive Officer, based on, among other things, years of service, functional role or position and level of the individual's responsibility and reasons for terminating his or her services.
 The Company believes in trust, loyalty and commitment from both the Company and the Executive Officers and that employment agreements are not necessary to achieve its goals and meet the needs of the Executive Officers.
-The Company believes that the fact that most, if not all, of the executives of the Company have been with the Company for a long period of time supports this belief.
+The Company believes that the fact that most of the executives of the Company have been with the Company for a long period of time supports this belief.